Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Multi-Layer KE Subgraph Decomposition for Vertex-Cover

 \subsection{Algorithmic Framework for Measuring KE-layer}

-In this section, a framework to find the number of KE-layer for general graphs is proposed.
-Several approximation strategies will be presented to approach the KE-layer number and minimum vertex-cover for the graphs.
-To measure the KE-layer number for a general graph, the maximum matching needs to be found and nodes are placed in $A_1$ and $B_1$ as required.
-Then the matched pairs of nodes will be switched to lower the energy of $B_1$ and approach $B_1^*$.
-The framework is as following:
+In this section, a framework to find the KE-layer number for general graphs is proposed.
+Several approximation strategies will be presented to approach the KE-layer number and minimum vertex-cover of graphs.
+To measure the KE-layer number of a general graph, the maximum matching needs to be calculated at first and nodes are assigned into $A_1$ and $B_1$ as required above.
+Then the matched pairs of nodes will be switched to lower the coverage of $B_1$ to approach $B_1^*$.
+The framework is described in Algorithm \ref{measure_ke_layer}.